MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

    ![Confirmation node](media/confirmation-node.png)

-    To display the specified email address in the user's conversation with the bot, place your cursor in the **Bot Says** node to display the popup menu.
+    To display the specified email address in the user's conversation with the bot, place your cursor in the **Bot Says** node to display the pop-up menu.
 Then select the variable you created from the variable drop-down list.

    ![Select variable](media/select-variable.png)